 - Purple kohlrabi may change color during cooking and become whitish colored.

 - There are about 40 calories per cup of raw kohlrabi.

-Kohlrabi facts and trivia.
-Kohlrabi originated in Northern Europe as late as the fifteenth or sixteenth century although Pliny, the ancient Roman, described a similar vegetable grown by the Romans in the first century.
+- Kohlrabi originated in Northern Europe as late as the fifteenth or sixteenth century although Pliny, the ancient Roman, described a similar vegetable grown by the Romans in the first century.

-Today kohlrabi is most popular in Germany and Central Europe.
+- Today kohlrabi is most popular in Germany and Central Europe.
 In Italy, it is known as cavolo-rapa, which means cabbage turnip.

 The botanical name for kohlrabi is Brassica oleracea var. gongylodes.